runrudyrun/vibe-tracker/README.md

 ```

 **Provider Selection Priority:**
+0. According to LLM_PROVIDER variable (if it is set)
 1. Hugging Face GPT-OSS (if `HF_TOKEN` is set)
 2. OpenRouter (if `OPENROUTER_API_KEY` is set)
 3. Google Gemini (if `GOOGLE_API_KEY` is set)